MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 #### Accessing data via ODBC

 Start by following your Hadoop vendor’s recommendations for accessing Hive via ODBC from a remote client or edge node.
-Once you have the prerequisite software installed and have run a smoke test to verify connectivity, then accessing data in Hive from R Server is just like accessing data from any other data source.
+Once you have the prerequisite software installed and have run a smoke test to verify connectivity, then accessing data in Hive from Machine Learning Server is just like accessing data from any other data source.

 	mySQL = "SELECT * FROM CustData"
 	myDS <- RxOdbcData(sqlQuery = mySQL, connectionString = "DSN=HiveODBC")